learning-zone/css-basics/README.md

-## CSS Interview Questions and Answers
+## CSS3 Interview Questions and Answers

 #### Q. What are the text properties in css?